-Delta once had a glitch fare to Vancouver from Los Angeles for $45.
+Delta once had an error fare to Vancouver from Los Angeles for $45.
 Did you read that?
 Was it a typo?
 Nope.
-Forty five dollars ROUND TRIP!
+Forty-five dollars ROUND TRIP!

-How do you hear about these glitch deals?
-You should be following me on my FB fan page because I post fab deals daily and I also post glitch deals as soon as I find out about them.
+How do you hear about these error fares?
+You should be following me on my FB fan page because I post fab deals as soon as I find out about them.

-So what should you do when you see a glitch deal?
-Here are 5 tips for glitch deals that will hopefully help you the next time one rolls around!
+So what should you do when you see a glitch deal or error fare?
+Here are my top 5 tips to snag a great deal!

 Please don’t call/tweet/or contact the airline in ANY WAY SHAPE OR FORM and ask if this deal is real.

-When you see a glitch deal do not hesitate.
-These deals disappear quickly because either all seats sell or the airline realizes there is a glitch and they fix it.
+When you see a glitch deal or error fare, do not hesitate.
+These deals disappear quickly.
+Either all the seats sell or the airline realizes there is a glitch and they fix it.
 You DO NOT have time to sit and think about it for hours or look at the deal the next day.
 Time is not your friend.

 4. Buy it even if it’s not your normal airport

 When the Vancouver deal dropped someone said to me, “I wish the deal was from my airport!
 I never get the deals!”
 Looky here…when there is a fantabulous deal imma (yes, I said imma) need you to get it no matter where it is in the country, ok?

 Let’s say you live in Dallas and you wanted to get the deal to Vancouver… why would you pass it up?
 You can almost always find a great deal on a low-cost airline to anywhere in the country.
 If the Vancouver deal was $45 and you had to pay $200 for a ticket to get to the departing airport, wouldn’t that still be worth it?
 Yes, yes it would.